asdf-community/asdf-php/README.md

 version.
 To be honest, supporting a major version other than the latest without any extra work from the user is an endless endeavor that won't ever really work too well.
-It's not that we don't support them at all, but it's almost impossible for us to actively support them.
+It's not that we don't support them at all, but it's almost impossible for us to support them.

 ## Installation